tekknolagi/tekknolagi.github.com/_posts/2025-05-13-simple-search.md

 this project.
 We want to build things from scratch.
 Fortunately, we can emulate the main ideas.

-If we give the word2vec dict a stable order
+We can give the word2vec dict a stable order and split it into two files.
+One file can just have the embeddings, no names.
+Another file, the index, can map every word to the byte start and byte length of the weights for that word (we figure start&amp;length is probably smaller on the wire than start&amp;end).

 ```json
 # vecs.jsonl